KSP-KOS/KOS/doc/source/addons/AGX.rst

 **Usage:**
 Adds action groups AG11 through AG250 to kOS that are interacted with the same way as the AG1 through AG10 bindings in base kOS are.

+- ``AG15 on.``  Activate action group 13.
+- ``AG15 off.`` Deactivate action group 13.
+- ``print AG15.`` Prints True or False based on action group 15's state.
+- And however else you used AG1 can be used for AG15.
+- Note: When you issue the ``AG15 on.`` command, all actions in action group 15 are trigged in the activate direction regardless of the current state of the action group.
+How an action handles being activated when already activated will depend on how the original creator of the action set things up.

 **Basic Quick Start:**
 ![](http://members.shaw.ca/diazo/AGExtQuickStart1.jpg)
 ![](http://members.shaw.ca/diazo/AGExtQuickStart2.jpg)